chaowang15/RGBDCapture/README.md

 # RGBDCapture
-This code is to capture RGB-D data with a depth cameras including OpenNI-drived devices (Kinect v1, Asus XTion, etc), Intel RealScene and Kinect v2.
+This code is to capture RGB-D data with a depth camera, including OpenNI-drived devices (Kinect v1, Asus XTion, etc), Intel RealScene and Kinect v2.
 The RGB-D data will be output in local folder in PNG images.

 This code is written in C++ and is tested successfully in Visual Studio 2013 in Windows and Ubuntu 14.04.